HarbourMasters/Shipwright/README.md

 2) Requires a supported copy of the game (See supported games below).
 3) Use the OTRGui to generate an `oot.otr` archive file.
 4) Launch `soh.exe`
+5) Press F1 to view the menu bar and access all neat features.

 ### Supported Games
 Ocarina of Time Debug (not Master Quest)